kineticadb/kinetica-api-python/README.md

 Kinetica Python API
 ===================

-This is the 7.0.0 version of the client-side Python API for Kinetica.
+This is the 7.0.0.0 version of the client-side Python API for Kinetica.
+The first two components of the client version must match that of the Kinetica server.
+When the versions do not match, the API will print a warning.
+Often, there are breaking changes between versions, so it is critical that they match.
+For example, Kinetica 6.2 and 7.0 have incompatible changes; so the 6.2.x.y versions of the Python API would NOT be compatible with 7.0.a.b versions.

 To install this package, run 'python setup.py install' in the root directory of the repo.
 Note that due to the in-house compiled C-module dependency, this